 - There is an implicit "deny" rule at the end of every Layer 3 ACL applied to a user interface.
 This denies all L3 streams that do not match any of the "permit" rules in the ACL. - The established parameter applies only to TCP traffic.
-This parameter may not be used in a rule with other TCP flags. - The echo and echo-reply parameters apply only to ICMP traffic.
+This parameter may not be used in a rule with other TCP flags. - The permit tcp established command ensures that only existing established connections are allowed. - The echo and echo-reply parameters apply only to ICMP traffic.
 These parameters may not be used in the same rule. - Before downgrading, ACL rules containing TCP established or ICMP echo and echo-reply must be deleted.
-These rules are not supported on previous versions. - You can apply a maximum of six ACLs to a user interface, as follows: - One ingress MAC ACL-if the interface is in switchport mode
+These rules are not supported on previous versions. - You can apply a maximum of six ACLs to a user interface, as follows: - One ingress MAC ACL - One egress MAC ACL - One ingress IPv4 ACL - One egress IPv4 ACL